mattvenn/extracticon/README.md

 # Extracticon!

-* Turns on your extraction automatically when you use an attached tool
+* Turns on your extraction automatically when you use an attached tool,
-* Cheap to build
+* Cheap to build,
-* 1 sided PCB easy to home fab
+* 1 sided PCB easy to home fab,
+* Rated at 1.8KW Max,
+* Thermal cutout.

 # Images